gaussalgo/adaptor/README.md

 on multiple objectives in every training step
 * **Track the progress** of the model, concurrently on *each* relevant objective, allowing you to easier recognise weak points of your model
-* Easily perform **Multi-task learning**, which [reportedly](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00335/96483/An-Empirical-Study-on-Robustness-to-Spurious) improves model robustness
+* Easily perform **Multi-task learning**, which that [can](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00335/96483/An-Empirical-Study-on-Robustness-to-Spurious) improves model robustness
-* Although Adaptor aims primarily for adapting the models of the transformer family, the library is designed to work with **any PyTorch model**
+* Although Adaptor aims primarily for training the models of the transformer family, the library is designed to work with **any PyTorch model**

 Built upon the well-established and maintained 🤗 Transformers library, Adaptor will automatically support future new NLP models out-of-box.
-The adaptation of Adaptor to a different version of Hugging Face Transformers library should not take longer than a few minutes.
+The upgrade of Adaptor to a different version of Hugging Face Transformers library should not take longer than a few minutes.

-### How to use Adaptor
+### Usage

 First, install the library:
 ```shell